w-mancong/gam_200/Artless/README.txt

 Batch Rendering:
 After using the left control key, you will be able to see about 3000 entities rotating on the spot.

+Debug
+When building the project in debug mode, there will be no optimization of the code at all.
+Warning Level will be set to 4.
+This build will be the slowest among the two other build.
+This build is to be used for the development of the engine and will be used to debug the codes.

+Development
+Like debug mode, Warning Level will also be set to 4.
+A low-level optimization of the code will be applied to this build.
+This build will be used for alpha testing where optimization is wanted but we still want to be able to catch some errors.

+Distribution
+This build is mainly for the distribution of our game engine.
+Codes are compiled in the most optimized way possible, very prone to breaking if there are underlying bugs in the build.
+Hence this is only used at the end when distributing to our “customers”.

+Cloning of game entities:
+For this milestone, a known bug is that when the create entity is pressed inside the editor, it might not be rendering on the screen at first.
+However, just have to click the create entity button again for entities to spawn